PoojithaArangam289/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+* Program couldn't fing symbol method writeLines(File, List<String>) - I needed to include the respective Apache Commons IO library code (org.apache.commons.io) for the program to function without errors.
+* Issues with the relative versus constraint layout for the design - I didn't realize that my code was defaulted to constraint layout; it took me a couple of minutes to realize that my program wasn't working the way that I wanted it to work (relative layout design).

 ## License